 - Periods, Exclamation Points, and Question Marks

-That’s a lot to know, and though every type of punctuation may not show up on the ACT English Test, knowing your punctuation can greatly improve your final score.
+That’s a lot to know, and though every type of punctuation may not show up on the ACT English Test, knowing your ACT punctuation can greatly improve your final score.

 See you next time, ACT English Masters!

 More from Magoosh